 Richard's recent publications include:

-- "Tax-Free Exchanges of Debt-Finances Property by Tax-Exempt Orhanizations," Taxation of Exempts; May/jun 2017
+- "Tax-Free Exchanges of Debt-Financed Property by Tax-Exempt Organizations," Taxation of Exempts; May/Jun 2017

 Life Beyond the Law